 However sound generates more emotion in modeller discussions than most things.
-This is we think because sound is like impressions of colour, so they are specific to the individual... and only as good as their memory.
+We think this is because sound is like impressions of colour, so they are specific to the individual... and only as good as their memory.
 What makes a sound file great to one may simply annoy another... so who is to judge?

-The people at DCCconcepts have worked in "real-world high-end sound" for many, many year and so technically, we know more than most... but YOUR ears tell the story to you, so we will not try to indulge ourselves in "What's good and what is not" issues here..
-We will just tell it as we see it.
+The people at DCCconcepts have worked in "real-world high-end sound" for many, many years and so technically, we know more than most... but YOUR ears tell the story to you, so we will not try to indulge ourselves in "what's good and what is not" issues here.. we will just tell it as we see it.